ggkm3251/investment_project/README.md

   - `id` (integer): The unique identifier of the created account.
   - `name` (string): The name of the account.
   - `balance` (string): The amount balance of the account.
-  - `transactions` (integer): Nested Transactions for the account for the user.
+  - `transactions` (object): Nested Transactions for the account for the user.

 ### Get Investment Accounts